AU-ExoMars/PCOT/mkdocs/docs/userguide/canvas.md

 ![!An open *input 0* node|inputnode](inputnode.png)

-You can pan the canvas using the scroll bars at the edge, and zoom with the mouse wheel.
+You can pan the canvas using the scroll bars at the edge, by holding down the middle mouse button and dragging, or with the keyboard (see below).
+You can zoom with the mouse wheel or the keyboard.
 The button at bottom right will reset to show the entire image.

+### Keyboard control

+If the canvas has focus (click on it first), you can also pan and zoom using the keyboard - handy if you're on a laptop without a scroll wheel or middle mouse button:

+* **Arrow keys** pan the view.
+Hold **Shift** for a finer pan, or **Ctrl** for a coarser one.
+* **+**/**=** and **-** zoom in and out.
+* **0** resets the zoom and pan to show the entire image (the same as the reset button).

+Some nodes use the arrow keys for their own purposes when their tab is showing the canvas - for example, *stitch* uses plain/Shift/Ctrl + arrow keys to fine-tune the position of the selected input image - so keyboard panning isn't available on those particular tabs.
+Zoom keys (`+`/`-`/`0`) are unaffected and still work everywhere.

 To the left of the canvas image itself is the canvas control area.
 This has quite a lot in it, so is scrollable with collapsible sections, rather like the palette.